 It has certainly been a big adventure over the past several years.
 I graduated from OU with my MS and began my PhD there, researching storm electrification and lightning.
 In addition to storm chasing as much as I could on my own time and money, I was able to chase with a team of scientists at the National Severe Storms Laboratory in an effort to better understand lightning formation.
 We launched instruments into the storms, sometimes waiting until the lightning was right above us.
 I was also given the opportunity to teach a severe weather class at OU for a year, which was a lot of fun and a great experience.

 Me, diving the Prinz Eugen battleship.
 Kwajalein Atoll, Marshall Islands, June 18, 2012.

 In the spring of 2011, I accepted a job offer to work for a couple years as a meteorologist on Kwajalein in the Marshall Islands.
 The private weather company I work for is based in Norman, Oklahoma, but has a contract to do the weather work here on a missile testing site for the US Army.

 Kwajalein has been an amazing opportunity for me, and I've had the chance to explore many new things on this beautiful tropical island, such as scuba diving and underwater photography.
-Storm chasing remains a great passion of mine, though, and now that it's in my blood I expect I will be drawn back to the Plains again before too long.
+Storm chasing remains a great passion of mine, though, and I look forward to a "chase-cation" I will be taking in May 2013.

 Here's a December 2010 article about my storm chasing from the Yakima Herald Republic, a newspaper from central Washington.